Ohlalà! cinema in Barcelona

 La Mif by Fred Baillif (2021)

-Tout le monde aime Jeanne by Céline Devaux (2022) in the presence of the director
+Tout le monde aime Jeanne by Céline Devaux (2022) with director

 Incroyable mais vrai by Quentin Dupieux (2022)